-We draw attention to Note no. 23 of the standalone financial statements, wherein the Company has loans that have fallen due for repayments and the loans which have been fallen due of subsidiary companies for which the Company is a guarantor and its current liabilities exceeds current assets indicate that material uncertainty exists that may cast a significant doubt on the Company's ability to continue as a going concern.
-However, for the reasons more fully described in the aforesaid note, the accounts of the Company have been prepared as a Going Concern.
+We draw attention to Note no. 23, 26 & 27 of the standalone financial statements, wherein the Company has incurred losses during the year, its loans have fallen due for repayments and the loans which have been fallen due of subsidiary companies for which the Company is guarantor and its current liabilities exceeds current assets indicate that material uncertainty exists that may cast a significant doubt on the Company's ability to continue as a going concern.
+However, for the reasons more fully described in the aforesaid note, the standalone financial statements of the Company have been prepared on a going concern basis.

 Our opinion is not modified in respect of this matter.